Spartronics4915/Vision/2019/CompetetionChecklist.md

   hasn't been properly shutdown and since only a single feed is available at a time, this condition renders the pi useless.
 This condition can be identified by inspecting the bandwidth usage via the frc control panel.
   If bandwidth is high, the video stream is still "open".
+Even if the bandwidth isn't high, connection refusals are likely to be caused by this condition.
 Using the restart button on the pi's control panel is __not__ the best choice to fix the problem, since the open stream can take many minutes to timeout.
 The fastest remedy to this problem is to remove power from the pi, then re-power it.
 The total boot cycle is less than one minute.
+At the same time, it's likely to be a good idea to restart Chrome as the timeouts can be on the "client side".

 * video feeds behave better with chrome.
 Firefox appears flaky for h264 feeds.
   Also: make sure you have the latest chrome installed.